irssi-import/contrib-w32installer/shared/README.txt

 Thank you for using irssi-win32-0.8.15.

-This package includes Perl scripting support, as well as the 20101029 release of PuTTYcyg.
+This package includes Perl scripting support, as well as mintty 1.0.3.